 As preposterous as it might seem, Swami nevertheless was serious.
 Would we like to join him on this expedition, he asked?

 At once I replied in the affirmative, adding, "When do we start?"
-My former resolve to become a Buddhist monk suddenly went up in smoke.
+My former resolve to become a Buddhist monk went up in smoke in a moment.
 And Marlowe, too, dropped his world travel plans in order to join us.

 That journey, my trial and initiation into sacred geography and spiritual travel, lasted until my return to Summasthan six months later.
 Suffice it to say that the trial or journey satisfied German Swami and left me hungering for more.
 I was not to be disappointed.

 Swami's interest in mythical power centres, like Shambhala, and real ones, like Kataragama and Sigiriya, began with his association with Stefan George and the poetry of Goethe, Holderlin and Rilke, with their sense of personal destiny and devotion to the German fatherland.